A measure of majorisation emerging from single-shot statistical mechanics: RESULTS

-{\bf Gibbs-rescaling.}---We shall make use of a powerful insight from~\cite{RuchM76, Ruch75, Mead77}; it is also used in~\cite{HorodeckiO11}.
+We shall make use of a powerful insight from~\cite{RuchM76,Ruch75,Mead77}, who were---to our knowledge---the first to note that the decreasing of the von Neumann entropy might not be a sufficient criterion for characterizing thermodynamical processes and they proposed a criterion based on majorization; this insight is also used in~\cite{HorodeckiO11} where they showed this criterion to be necessary and sufficient for a class of quantum operations introduced in \cite{janzing2000thermodynamic}.
+A relation between majorization and thermodynamics has also been noted in~\cite{janzing2000thermodynamic,janzing2006computer,horodecki2003reversible,AllahverdayanBN04}.
 The insight bridges a particular gap between information theory and statistical mechanics: the fact that the former does not care about energy.
 In information theory, the Shannon/von Neumann entropy of a state, $-\sum_i \lambda_i\log \lambda_i$ is independent of the energies of the states involved.
-As the extractable work is expected to depend on the energy levels involved it follows that it is not expected to be uniquely determined by an entropy.
+As the extractable work should depend on the energy levels involved it follows that it is not expected to be uniquely determined by an entropy.

-A key way in which energy enters into statistical mechanics is that in a Gibbs state the probability of any given energy eigenstate state with energy $E$ is given by $p_T(E)=\exp(-\frac{E}{kT})/Z$, where $Z$ is the partition function.
-The insight we adapt from~\cite{RuchM76, Ruch75, Mead77} is that we can take this bias into account by what essentially amounts to rescaling the density matrix's eigenvalue distribution by $p_T(E)$.
+A key way in which energy enters into statistical mechanics is that in a Gibbs state the probability of any given energy eigenstate with energy $E$ is given by $p_T(E)=\exp(-\frac{E}{kT})/Z$, where $Z$ is the partition function.
+The insight we adapt from~\cite{RuchM76,Ruch75,Mead77} is that we can take this bias into account by what essentially amounts to rescaling the density matrix's eigenvalue distribution by $p_T(E)$.
 After the rescaling the occupation probabilities will turn out to uniquely determine our expression for the extractable work.
 More specifically, we shall be employing an operation we term {\em Gibbs-rescaling} to the eigenvalue spectrum.
 Consider states with discrete spectra $\{\lambda_i\}$.
 We firstly transform the spectrum into the associated step-function.
-Then we take each block, rescale its height as $\lambda_i\mapsto \lambda_i/ \exp(-\frac{ E_i}{kT})$, and its width $l=1\mapsto e^{-\frac{ E_i}{kT}}$ such that the area of the new block is $\lambda_i$ as before.
-We write this operation applied to a density matrix $\rho$ as $G^T(\rho)$.
+Then we take each block, rescale its height as $\lambda_i\mapsto \lambda_i/ \exp\left(-\frac{ E_i}{kT}\right)$, and its width $l=1\mapsto \exp\left(-\frac{ E_i}{kT}\right)$ such that the area of the new block is $\lambda_i$ as before.
+We write this operation applied to a density matrix $\rho$ as $G^T(\rho)$, or $G^{(T,H)}(\rho)$ to make the dependence on the Hamiltonian $H$ explicit.

+A way of understanding the Gibbs-rescaling is to think of it as splitting events into finer events in such a way that a Gibbs state becomes a uniform distribution, i.e. higher probability events get split into more fine events than those with lower probability.
+This fine-graining may even be thought of as physically associated with the number of joint states on the system and the heat-bath, with high probability states associated with more joint states on the system plus environment than low probability states.